wardweistra/Parkour.Spot/CONTRIBUTING.md

 ## 📄 License

-By contributing to ParkourSpot, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Parkour.Spot, you agree that your contributions will be licensed under the same license as the project.

 ---